sass/sass/proposal/package-importer.d.ts.md

   and `subPath` be the path without the `packageName`.
 - Let `packageRoot` be the result of [resolving the root directory for a package] with `packageName`, .
-- If a `package.json` file does not at `packageRoot`, throw an error.
+- If a `package.json` file does not exist at `packageRoot`, throw an error.
 - Let `packageManifest` be the result of parsing the `package.json` file at `packageRoot` as [JSON].
 - Let `resolved` be the result of [resolving package exports] with `sass` as the